-Project Strategy Goal Indicator Baseline Target Sources of verification Risks and Assumptions GEF Project Objective: Biodiversity management considerations are mainstreamed effectively into the current process of "decentralizing governance for development" on the Socotra archipelago odiversity management nsiderations are ainstreamed effectively to the current process of lecentralizing governance r development 2 on the Compliance with all spatial planning decisions by Island Wide and District Administrations Strategic Planning Unit's spatial plan and integrated programmes of services Local Authority approvals EPA verification reports Site checks Mainstreaming involves trade-offs.
+Project Strategy Goal Indicator Baseline Target Sources of verification Risks and Assumptions GEF Project Objective: Biodiversity management considerations are mainstreamed effectively into the current process of "decentralizing governance for development" on the Socotra archipelago Mainstreaming Impacts: Socotra spatial plans incorporates biodiversity information provided by EPA-SCDP Number of public and private sector developments in breach of the spatial plan Spatial planning system is not effective Compliance with all spatial planning decisions by Island Wide and District Administrations Strategic Planning Unit's spatial plan and integrated programmes of services Local Authority approvals EPA verification reports Site checks Mainstreaming involves trade-offs.
 As these trade-offs will be made by accountable, democratic local government, the project cannot determine the final nature of the spatial plan.
 However it is assumed that if these decisions are made with full information and on the basis of the project's efforts to advocate and demonstrate the importance of biodiversity, then biodiversity outcomes will be achieved.
 It is also assumed spatial planning will be based on the 2000 Conservation Zoning Plan.
-Annual application of GEF BD2 tracking tool Tracking tool completed at project submission Progress demonstrated in responses at mid-year and project end Annual Project Implementation Reports, Mid-term Evaluation Report GEF Tracking Tool adequately captures the effectiveness of the project's mainstreaming intervention Biological Impacts: Population estimate Distribution and population estimates at 8,000 indivi Population estimated at 8,000 individuals from surveys made 1999 - 2004.
+Annual application of GEF BD2 tracking tool Tracking tool completed at project submission Progress demonstrated in responses at mid-year and project end Annual Project Implementation Reports, Mid-term Evaluation Report GEF Tracking Tool adequately captures the effectiveness of the project's mainstreaming intervention Biological Impacts: Distribution and population estimates of Socotra Cisticola Population estimated at 8,000 individuals from surveys made 1999 - 2004.
 In year 5, same as or greater than baseline estimate - i.e. no net decline in Cisticola numbers or distribution.
-Observer bias At the end of inception phase this indicator will be reviewed Other factors (e.g. climatic) that could influence Cisticola numbers independent of mainstreaming Outcome 1: Local Governance Support Local Governance Impacts: Island wide administration operational and working on integrated manner with local, national and international stakeholders Limited coordination between multiple - individual Ministries & de-concentrated branches of central Authorities, from the Governorate, Local District Councils, powerful individuals/ private sector initiatives New Island Wide local governance structure approved by end of Year 2 with appropriate coordination mechanism & advocacy in place (central & local) Single strategic planning body (at the local level) undertaking integrated planning on Socotra by end of Year 3 Ministerial and Presidential Decrees Minutes of Authority meetings Line ministry and local administration reports EPA reports High-level political will is in concordance with need for Island Wide authority Vested political and financial interests do not block political and legislative process (annex - cabinet decision?)
+Line-transect counts undertaken by SCDP (in-kind contribution) Observer bias At the end of inception phase this indicator will be reviewed Other factors (e.g. climatic) that could influence Cisticola numbers independent of mainstreaming Outcome 1: Local Governance Support Local Governance Impacts: Island wide administration operational and working on integrated manner with local, national and international stakeholders Limited coordination between multiple - individual Ministries & de-concentrated branches of central Authorities, from the Governorate, Local District Councils, powerful individuals/ private sector initiatives New Island Wide local governance structure approved by end of Year 2 with appropriate coordination mechanism & advocacy in place (central & local) Single strategic planning body (at the local level) undertaking integrated planning on Socotra by Ministerial and Presidential Decrees Minutes of Authority meetings Line ministry and local administration reports EPA reports High-level political will is in concordance with need for Island Wide authority Vested political and financial interests do not block political and legislative process (annex - cabinet decision?)
 Governance reforms continue in Yemen and general progress is made towards decentralized governance for development and begins implementation (National Decentralisation Strategy approved)

-18 This endemic species (Cisticola haesitata) inhabits low-growing vegetation mostly in those flat coastal areas most coveted for development opportunities and, therefore, is an excellent indicator of development pressure.
+&lt;sup>18 This endemic species (Cisticola haesitata) inhabits low-growing vegetation mostly in those flat coastal areas most coveted for development opportunities and, therefore, is an excellent indicator of development pressure.
 It is also found in some interior plains and has recently been discovered in upland grasslands in the west of the island

-Project Strategy Goal Indicator Baseline Target Sources of verification Risks and Assumptions District level local authorities are not operating in an integrated manner and with weak capacities in mobilising resources, managing public expenditures and promoting local economic development New local district authority structures in Socotra aligned with national decentralisation strategy and working in an integrated manner with Island wide governance structures District local administration with enhanced capacities to mobilise resources, manage public expenditures, promote local economic development and tourism in line with relevant international commitments (World Heritage Status) Socotra will have World Heritage Status
+Project Strategy Indicator Baseline Target Sources of verification Risks and Assumptions Goal District level local authorities are not operating in an integrated manner and with weak capacities in mobilising resources, managing public expenditures and promoting local economic development end of Year 3 New local district authority structures in Socotra aligned with national decentralisation strategy and working in an integrated manner with Island wide governance structures District local administration with enhanced capacities to mobilise resources, manage public expenditures, promote local economic development and tourism in line with relevant international commitments (World Heritage Status) Socotra will have World Heritage Status